Clau050994/web102_prework/README.md

-# WEB102 Prework - *Coral Compass Crowdfunding*
+# WEB102 Prework - *VoyageQuest Gaming*

 Submitted by: **Claudia Varona Perez **

-**Coral Compass Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+*VoyageQuest Gaming* is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **10** hours spent in total